git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 To save you time in the lab, the Mistral-7B model has already been downloaded & compiled using the AWS Neuron SDK, so that you can deploy it on the AWS Inferentia Accelerated Computes nodes for this workshop.
 :::

-You will now deploy the vLLM pod which will provide you with model serving capability, and inference endpoint.
-Once the vLLM Pod is online, it will load the Mistral-7B model (29GB) into its memory from your FSx for Lustre based Persistent Volume, then it will be ready to use.
+You will now deploy the vLLM pod, which will provide model serving capability through its inference endpoint.
+Once the vLLM Pod is online, it will load the Mistral-7B LLM model data (29GB) into its memory from the FSx for Lustre file-system that it is stored on.

 1. Run the below commands to update the mistral-fsxl.yaml with your AWS environment variables.